-Evan Fletcher is in his ninth year at Argyle Middle School where he is currently Director of Bands.
+Evan Fletcher is in his tenth year at Argyle Middle School where he is currently Director of Bands.
 His primary teaching responsibilities include beginner horn and trumpet classes, the varsity performing band, and overseeing all aspects of the beginner and performing band curriculum.
 During the fall, Mr. Fletcher also assists with the marching band at Argyle High School.

 Mr. Fletcher is a proud alum of Texas Lutheran University where he studied Music Education with Prof. Beth Bronk and Prof. Carol Chambers.
 In 2010, Mr. Fletcher was awarded the Malcolm Helm Memorial Scholarship by the Texas Bandmasters Association and was selected to Who’s Who Among Students In American Universities and Colleges.
 He was a marching member of Crossmen Drum and Bugle Corps where, after he aged out, he assisted in various capacities on tour.

 In 2015, Mr. Fletcher earned his Master of Music Degree in Music Education from Texas State University where he studied Music Education with Dr. Mary Ellen Cavitt and Dr. Amy Simmons.

 Bands under the direction of Mr. Fletcher have consistently received UIL Sweepstakes Awards and many Best in Class designations.
-His bands have advanced to the Area level of the TMEA Honor Band selection process and have been named State Winners of the ATSSB Outstanding Performance Series in 2015, 2017, and 2018.
-The Argyle Middle School Honor Winds were named commended winners in the Mark of Excellence recording project in 2017, and National Winners in 2018.
+His bands have advanced to the Area level of the TMEA Honor Band selection process and have been named State Winners of the ATSSB Outstanding Performance Series in 2015, 2017, 2018, and 2019.
+The Argyle Middle School Honor Winds were named commended winners in the Mark of Excellence recording project in 2017, and 2019 and National Winners in 2018.
 Mr. Fletcher’s professional affiliations include, the Texas Music Educators Association, Texas Bandmasters Association, and the Association of Texas Small School Bands.

 In 2018, the Honor Winds, under the direction of Mr. Fletcher were invited to perform at the Music For All National Festival.

-Bojan Gutic is in his seventh year of teaching at Argyle Middle School.
+Bojan Gutic is in his eighth year of teaching at Argyle Middle School.
 His teaching responsibilities include beginner Flute, Clarinet, Oboe, Bassoon, and Saxophone classes and directing the Symphonic Band, as well as assisting with Honor Winds.
 During the fall, Mr. Gutic also assists with the marching band at Argyle High School.